Misterblue/misterblue.github.io/programming/herbal/index.md

 That plus some coordination
 functions so multiple object suppliers can present a unified view for the user.

-One feature of Basils additive nature is that multiple space servers can fill the same space.
+One feature of Basil's additive nature is that multiple space servers can fill the same space.
-For instance, if a space was filled with both static and dynamic objects (tables and walls along with a realtime avatar), there could be multiple space servers with one presenting the static objects and a different one displaying the realtime avatar.
+For instance, a space could be filled with both static and dynamic objects (tables and walls along with a real-time avatar) and there would be multiple space servers with one presenting the static objects and a different one displaying the real-time avatar.
 In this case, the two space servers could be using completely different protocols, caching schemes, and update strategies for the display of their objects.